 - Water the soil to let it set.

 Grooming and Maintenance

-Most new varieties flower continuously without deadheading.
+Most new varieties are low maintenance and can flower continuously without deadheading.

-However, once the bloom period ends deadhead and prune back dying flowers and foliage.
+However, once the bloom period ends, deadhead and prune back dying flowers and foliage.

 This will promote future flowering and shrubbier growth.

 While propagation with seeds is possible, specific cultivars do not grow true from seeds.